gnardini/blog-content/posts/how-ai-will-change-software-development.md

-# How AI will change Software Development
+# How AI Will Change Software Development

 This piece focuses on the macro changes that are coming.
 For the changes in actual development workflow, I will be writing a different piece shortly.